 Other than having to rotate the plug by 180 degrees I found that a 65A alternator off a Rover 820 saloon had the same wiring configuration as my 1275GT 1978 mini.

-If you choose a UK donor you may be able to cross reference the wire colur codes
+If you choose a UK donor you may be able to easily cross reference the wire colour codes

-BE CAREFUL........ alternators are not all protected from abuse- NEVER run an alternator up on a car WITHOUT connecting its CHARGE wire to a load (ie. the battery) you may fry the diode pack (messy).
+BE VERY CAREFUL........ alternators are not all protected from abuse- NEVER run an alternator up on a car WITHOUT connecting its CHARGE wire to a load (ie. the battery) you may fry the diode pack (£££ +messy).
 ALSO the alto may be FAULTY already if unchecked at a scrap/breakers yard.

-WHY do you need to swap one? unless you are running 420W high beam like me and/or a massive in car entetainment system REMEMBER the alto will use energy (AKA BHP) to generate regardless of what watts you need.
+WHY do you need to swap one? unless you are running 420W high beam like me and/or a massive in car entertainment system REMEMBER the alto will use energy (AKA BHP) to generate power regardless of what watts you need.

 Join the Minilist share your joys and woes with 500+ mini owners worldwide via Minilist at Yahoogroups